wakennedy/React-Practice-Code-Challenge-seattle-web-030920/README.md

 3. Anything else!

 **Note:** If at the end of the challenge you have achieved all the functionality required but the style looks off, this is okay!

+**QUESTIONS:**
+Fragment being imported????
+SushiContainer/Sushi are/not declared as components?
+event and arrowFunctions?